-- Buy a quality office chair that provides the necessary support to the back, legs, buttocks, and arms while reducing exposures to awkward postures, contact stress, and forceful exertions.
+- Buy a quality office chair that provides the necessary support to the back, legs, buttocks, and arms while reducing exposure to awkward postures, contact stress, and forceful exertions.

-- Set up your computer monitor so it is roughly an arm’s length from your eyes, with top of the viewable portion of the screen slightly below eye level, and free from noticeable glare during work times.
+- Set up your computer monitor, so it is roughly an arm’s length from your eyes, with the top of the viewable portion of the screen slightly below eye level, and free from noticeable glare during work times.